 And with so many options right in Greenwich and surrounding towns, we can’t even use the excuse of where to find stylish ones either!
 There are a ton of local spots to get beautiful masks, we have compiled a full list for you

-here!
-Plus, you can get them online too with so many brands now making masks from extra fabric.
+you can get them online too!
 You can even find versions that have matching headscarves, scrunchies, dresses, tops and more.
 Check out these designers who are blazing the trail for the next pandemic trend (hopefully the last!) in face masks: matching your accessories and wardrobe to your face masks.

 Face masks and headbands in various patterns